Doocey/tyne-time/src/content/posts/2014-07-03-newcastle-reportedly-closing-debuchy-replacement.md

 ---
 title: Newcastle 'closing in' on Daryl Janmaat as Debuchy successor
-description: 'According to reports, Newcastle United are close to sealing a deal for Dutch right-back Daryl Janmaat as an inevitable replacement for Mathieu Debuchy.'
+description: "According to reports, Newcastle United are close to sealing a deal for Dutch right-back Daryl Janmaat as an inevitable replacement for Mathieu Debuchy."
 author: Kevin Doocey
 type: post
 date: 2014-07-03T16:23:17+00:00